 Pembrokeshire has some of the best beaches in Britain with one of the largest numbers of Blue Flag, Green Coast and Seaside awards.

 The beaches in Wales are designated by the Welsh Government depending on their popularity and usage.
-Beaches which are designated as bathing waters are sampled and monitored by National Resources Wales.
-The non-designated beaches are sampled and monitored by Pembrokeshire County Council.
+Beaches which are designated as bathing waters are sampled and monitored by Pembrokeshire County Council.
 There are currently 29 designated and 13 nondesignated bathing beaches in Pembrokeshire.
 This increases to 15 if Llanion and Pembroke Castle Pond are included as important water sports venues.

 The bathing waters are monitored and assessed for compliance under the Bathing Water Directive (2006/EEC) which was revised in 2015.
 The revised directive has more stringent standards than the old directive and requires an improvement in management practices.
 Bathing waters are now classed as Excellent, Good, Sufficient or Poor.
 Sufficient water quality is required for all bathing waters.

 Further information on this topic can be found on Natural Resources Wales website on the Bathing Water page.
 For the latest Bathing Water ratings from Natural Resources Wales, please visit Bathing Water Data Explorer.